Setting up the Visualization

 Other chart types and other data visualization types have different options (although there may be some in common).

-While the same type of data visualization has the same options, the actual settings (i.e. mappings to measures/hierarchies) are specific to each pair of a metric set and an instance of a data visualization.
+While the same type of data visualization has the same options, the actual connections (i.e. mappings to measures/hierarchies) are specific to each pair of a metric set and an instance of a data visualization.
 Two data visualizations connected to the same metric set on a dashboard, each have their own settings.

 2. Metric Set Designer